 If a new sports/entertainment facility is to be built, it must serve the broader needs of the community and stimulate further development and revitalization.

-The subcommittee concluded that it is essential for such a facility to support downtown revitalization and development - and not be treated as an isolated project.
+The committee concluded thats it is essential for such a facility to support downtown revitalization and development - and not be treated as an isolated project.
 This view was strongly endorsed by the Leadership Committee.